 FROM Employees e

-Cursors are often used to process rows one at a time, but they can be extremely slow and resource-intensive.
-Whenever possible, replace cursors with set-based operations:
+Cursors are often used for row-by-row processing, but they can be slow and resource-intensive.
+Whenever possible, replace cursors with set-based operations, which are more efficient.

 DECLARE cursor_example CURSOR FOR